praeclarumjj3/academic-kickstart/content/home/experiences.md

   company_url = "https://filterpixel.com/"
   location = "New Delhi"
   date_start = "2020-07-02"
-  date_end = ""
+  date_end = "2020-09-02"
   description = """
 - FilterPixel aims at automating the **photo culling** process to aid professional photographers.
-- Involved in developing ML/DL models for classifying images based on exposure, closed/open eyes, etc.
+- Developed ML models for classifying images based on their exposure, blurrines, etc.
+- Worked on integrating the models with the software.
+- Setup an automated-retraining pipeline using the Google Cloud Scheduler for weekly re-training of the models with new data.
 """

 [[experience]]